 The Corporate Affairs Commission introduced online registration making the process easy.
 You do not have to make long queues at the CAC offices.
 Registering a company online requires that you create a new CAC account or log in to your account if you have an existing account.
 You can carry out the registration process entirely online except for section E in the registration form CAC 1.1, where you will require the attestation by a Commissioner of Oaths and the signature of a legal officer.
 Drafting the Memorandum and Articles of Association also needs a corporate lawyer.

-How to Register a Company Name in Nigeria
+How to Register a Company Name in Nigeria: Requirements for Registering a Company in Nigeria

 The first step to starting any business in Nigeria is to register your company name with the authorities.
-This process begins with the choosing of an appropriate name for your company.
+This process of registering a company name in Nigeria begins with the choosing of an appropriate name for your company.

 Name Search and Reservation